hylinz/trivia-masters/README.md

   - As a player, I want to see the final rankings at the end of a game so that I know who won.
   - **Technologies**:
     - Backend: ASP.NET Core MVC, Entity Framework Core
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - API endpoint to retrieve game results.
-    - Build React UI for end-of-game rankings.
+    - Build a leaderboard page in Next.js.

 - [ ] **Global Leaderboard**
   - As a user, I want to view the top players globally so that I can compare my performance.
   - **Technologies**:
     - Backend: ASP.NET Core MVC, Entity Framework Core
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - Create a database table for storing global scores.
     - API to fetch leaderboard data.
-    - Build React UI for global leaderboard.
+    - Build a leaderboard page in Next.js.

 ---